Real economy digitalization + Energy sector upgrade + Supply chains

 1. “Matchmaker state”: Mating SMEs and MNCs while fostering real economy digitalization

 At a glance: Two recent documents touch on different aspects of the Chinese state’s role as a ‘matchmaker’ along the country’s innovation chain.
-The Ministry of Industry and Information Technology (MIIT) and three other agencies published a notice on promoting integration between SMEs and large companies.
+The Ministry of Industry and Information Technology (MIIT) and three other agencies published a notice on promoting integration between Small and Medium Enterprises (SMEs) and Multi-National Corporations (MNCs).
 Key aspects include:

 The MIIT also released instructions on the ‘Hundred cities and thousand parks’ activity for 2025 to integrate the industrial Internet into industrial parks.
 Key aspects include: